hortonworks/ansible-hortonworks/INSTALL_static.md

 The static inventory puts the nodes in different groups as described in the [Ansible Documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#hosts-and-groups).

-Each group defines a specific node role, for example master, slave, edge.
+Each group defines a specific node role, for example master, slave, edge, but the names of the groups should be the same as the host_groups in the [Ambari Blueprint](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints#Blueprints-BlueprintFieldDescriptions).

+There can be any number of Ansible groups / Ambari host_groups and the groups / host_groups can have any names and any number of nodes but they should correspond with the host_groups in the Ambari Blueprint and respect the Blueprint spec (for example, there shouldn't be more than 1 node in the host_group which contains the `AMBARI_SERVER` component, but there can be 100+ nodes in the slave / worker host_group).

 The following variables can be set for each node: